Advancing its national REDD+ process in spite of instability

 The National Investment Framework will complement the design process of the National REDD+ Strategy and identify financing priorities - and associated budgets - for addressing the drivers of deforestation and forest degradation.

-The development of the NIF will emphasize consultations with relevant development partners, such as embassies of donor countries, technical agencies or implementing organizations, to:
+The development of the NIF emphasizes consultations with relevant development partners, such as embassies of donor countries, technical agencies or implementing organizations, to:

 High-level and focused multi-stakeholder consultations with authorities, civil society and indigenous organizations the private sector, elected representatives, researches are also planned.